28lfss/28lfss/README.md

  - 👋 Hello there, I'm Luiz, a starter Full Stack Dev
- - 💻 Web developing a website that search datas from a free API (restcountries),
+ - 💻 Web developing a website that consumes a API(RestCountries) to list and display information about countries around the world, in addition to having a login screen for personalized use of this data.
  - 🔍 In a constant search for knowledge

  <hr>